 In this DVD, you will discover:

-- How to w to present your ideas to customers, higher management, business associates, and the general public.
+- How to present your ideas to customers, higher management, business associates, and the general public.

 - Terry Smith’s step-by-step process for making successful presentations -- from initial planning to final delivery.

 - Little-known strategies to keep your audience attentive and put you and your organization in the best possible light.